Bachelor of Arts

 2018 Casey L. Armanetti.
 Access limited to the Smith College community and other researchers while on campus.
 Smith College community members also may access from off-campus using a Smith College log-in.
 Other off-campus researchers may request a copy through Interlibrary Loan for personal use.

 Armanetti, Casey L., "Effects of mineral weathering and acid mine drainage on Pco2 in Davis Mine Brook and Maxwell Brook Watersheds, Rowe, Ma."
 (2018).
-Theses, Dissertations, and Projects.
-1994.
+Honors Project, Smith College, Northampton, MA.

 Off Campus Download